 Protect air barrier from exposure to UV light and harmful weather exposure as required by manufacturer.
-Remove and replace air barrier exposed for more than [30] [60] <Insert number> days.
+[Remove and replace vapor-impermeable air barrier exposed for more than 60 days.]
+[Remove and replace vapor-permeable air barrier exposed for more than 180 days.]

 Protect air barrier from contact with creosote, uncured coal-tar products, TPO, EPDM, flexible PVC membranes, and sealants not approved by air barrier manufacturer.